akoenen/sleep-lifestyle-bi/README.md

 # Lifestyle & Sleep – CISC 490 BI Project
 This is my final project for CISC 490 – Business Intelligence at the University of St. Thomas.
-I used Power---
+I used Power BI ---

 ## What’s in here
 - Sleep_Lifestyle_Final_Alejandro.pbix